idaholab/virtual_test_bed/doc/content/sfr/abtr_xsgen_workflow/abtr_xsgen_workflow.md

 ### Input Parameters Specific to Intermediate Griffin R-Z flux calculation id=subsec:griffin_rz_params

 Outside of the `[Compositions]` and `[MCC3CrossSection]` blocks, the rest of the `xs_generation.i` input file specifies control parameters for the intermediate R-Z flux spectrum calculation that is calculated in Griffin.
-The associated mesh that is imported in the `[Mesh]` block is the R-Z mesh that will be used to solve for the [!ac](UFG) flux spectrum, and the `[TransportSystems]` block sets up the eigenvalue transport problem that will be solved with the DFEM-SN solver, while the `[Executioner]` block defines the problem convergence tolerances and parameters specific to [!ac](CMFD) acceleration.
+The associated mesh that is defined in the `[Mesh]` block is the R-Z mesh that will be used to solve for the [!ac](UFG) flux spectrum, and the `[TransportSystems]` block sets up the eigenvalue transport problem that will be solved with the DFEM-SN solver, while the `[Executioner]` block defines the problem convergence tolerances and parameters specific to [!ac](CMFD) acceleration.

 !listing sfr/abtr_xsgen_workflow/xs_generation.i start=[TransportSystems] end=[Outputs] include-end=False